software-mansion-labs/expo-horizon/expo-horizon-notifications/README.md

 - The default `expo-notifications` for Android and iOS platforms.
 - A Meta Horizon–compatible implementation that uses the Meta's push notification service.

-You can choose which implementation to use with the `EXPO_HORIZON` environment variable.
+You can choose which implementation to use with the `quest` / `mobile` build variants.
+See [expo-horizon-core](../expo-horizon-core/README.md) for more details.
 This makes it compatible with Meta Horizon devices, while remaining a drop-in replacement for `expo-notifications` on Android and iOS.

 ## Usage